eic/tutorial-analysis/_episodes/01-introduction.md

 - RECO: The output root files from the reconstruction
     - And again, if running yourself, this would be your output from EICrecon (after you've used your awesome new reconstruction algorithm from the later tutorial of course)

 Most users will interact with the files in the RECO directory and that is what we will focus on in this tutorial.
-Within the RECO directory, files are organized by campaign (24.07.0 for the July 2024 campaign, for example), detector configuration and then physics process.
+Within the RECO directory, files are organized by campaign (24.04.0 for the April 2024 campaign, for example), detector configuration and then physics process.
 Each physics process will have different sub directories, for example generator version, energy, or Q2.
 The directory structure and number of reconstructed files for each campaign can be found on the Simulation Website [here](https://eic.github.io/epic-prod/campaigns/campaigns_reco.html).

 ## Access Simulation from Jefferson Lab xrootd